 As for side lighting, photographers use it to emphasize texture, add depth, and create effective portraits of people.
 It means that the light falls by ninety degrees on the subject, making a bright side and a dark one.
-It also visually defines the subject from the background.
+It also visually defines the subject from the background, in that case, AI will work much better to remove the background from the photo.
 Among the three directions, side lighting creates a strong statement.

 3. Artificial Lighting

 In a more professional setting, artificial lighting helps to create masterpieces.
 Even if you add an extra flash or use a tripod, you still get to play with some artificial lights.
 It differs from generated studio lights or external flash units you can buy.
 Artificial lights offer flexibility in use and control.

 In photography, lighting is an integral factor that can make or break your shots.
 You need to be careful of the amount, direction, and type of lighting to adjust your position accordingly.
 With the guide provided here, you can look for the right moment to snap your next picture.